Superior National Forest: Mining

 In January 2023, the Biden administration set a 20-year moratorium on mining in 225,000 acres of the forest that are upstream of the Boundary Waters Canoe Area Wilderness.
 The moratorium protects the waters of the Rainy River watershed from pollution and blocks the proposed Twin Metals mine.

+In April 2026, the United States Senate voted to lift this ban three years into the 20-year moratorium.
+President Trump signed the lifted ban in April 2026.